JcxaL/pokerLLM-interp/README.md

 # **Fine-Tuning LLMs for Interpreting Game Theory Optimal Strategies in Poker**

 ## **Project Overview**
 This project bridges the gap between quantitative **Game Theory Optimal (GTO)** strategies and interpretability in **No-Limit Texas Hold'em poker**.
-By fine-tuning a language model, we transform raw GTO outputs and poker data into **actionable strategic insights**, enabling players to understand and apply optimal poker strategies effectively.
+By fine-tuning a pretrained LLM model, we transform a diverse set of GTO/poker resources,otherwise unused, into **actionable strategic insights**, enabling players to understand and apply optimal poker strategies effectively in game and post-game.
+This can also encourage new players to self-study and improve their skills.

 ---

 ## **Features**
 - 🚀 **Advanced Data Processing**: Parse poker books, GTO solver outputs, and strategic content seamlessly.
 - 🧠 **Fine-Tuned LLM Pipeline**: Specialized model trained on poker strategy and GTO concepts.
-- 🖥️ **Interactive UI**: Streamlit-based interface for real-time strategy consultation.
+- 🖥️ **Interactive UI**: React-based interface for real-time strategy consultation.
 - 🔍 **Validation Framework**: Robust testing suite for model performance evaluation.
 - 🖼️ **Multi-Modal Support**: Supports text, images, and structured poker data for broader applicability.
+Voice chat can also be added (capable) if future budget allows.

 ---